Skip to content

 Tip

-You can configure multiple MQTT export settings in a single instance to export different type of data by using different topic names.
+You can configure multiple MQTT export settings in a single instance to export different types of data by using different topic names.

 Info